Song kul lake in Kyrgyzstan: a travel guide

 Most people start their journey in Kochkor, because Kochkor is closest to Bishkek.
 However, it is also possible to get to Song kol lake from Naryn.
 CBT Naryn can arrange transportation.
 The journey is very scenic and takes around 3 hours.

-What to pack for Song kul lake
+Song kul lake packing list

 Warm clothes: it can get very cold in song kul lake, even in summer

 Snacks and water: there are no shops in song kul lake and although you are fed well at the yurt camps it is a good idea to bring some snacks and enough water with you.
 Consider bringing a water filter so you can refill your own bottle.